lucasbnrd05/telegram_x_instagram_bot/README.md

 - `/Respons_`: Allows replying to one or more users with the desired message.
 (Format: `Respons_user_textresponse,user_textresponse...`)

 Once you've launched the bot, you can use these commands to control its behavior via Telegram.

+## License

+This project is licensed under the MIT License with the following modifications:
+- Personal use is allowed.
+- Any commercial or professional use requires prior authorization from the author.

+**Disclaimer**:
+The author disclaims any responsibility for the misuse of this software.
+The Software is provided "as-is" for educational and personal use, and it was created solely for learning purposes.
+- It is highly discouraged to use or download images that do not belong to you.
+The user assumes full responsibility for ensuring they have the necessary rights to use any images processed with this software.
+- The author is not liable for any damages, legal issues, or negative consequences arising from the use of the Software.

+See the [LICENSE](LICENSE) file for full details.